Images Depict Mature Plants

 Otto Luyken Laurel for Sale Online

-Otto Luyken Cherry Laurel is a selection that grows shorter than other cherry laurels and features spikes of creamy white flowers that rise above the foliage in spring and give way to shiny black fruit which birds adore.
+Otto Luyken Cherry Laurel is a selection that grows shorter than other cherry laurels and features spikes of creamy white flowers that rise about the foliage in spring and give way to shiny black fruit, which birds adore.

 |Mature Height:||4 to 6 feet if left unpruned|